 - Asian Law College (ALC)

-The LSAT exam is mainly based upon three sections: Reading Comprehension, Logical Reasoning, and Analytical Reasoning.
+The LSAT exam is mainly based on three sections: Reading Comprehension, Logical Reasoning, and Analytical Reasoning.
 To know about preparation tips for the same, please go through the informative blog above.

 Test takes are allowed to take the LSAT exam three times in a single testing year.
 The next testing cycle begins with the August 2021 exam test and goes through the June 2022 test.

-The first-time takers typically scored a 151, while the second-time takers scored a 151.7.
+The first-time takers typically scored 151, while the second-time takers scored 151.7.

 The LSAT Writing Sample is a 35-minute ungraded essay with an assigned topic.
-The essay section has no effect on your overall LSAT score.
+The essay section does not affect your overall LSAT score.

 Yes, if the deadline has not passed, you can change the test date on the official website of LSAT.
 However, you may have to submit a test date change form which is available to download from their website.

 LSAT is your golden ticket to entering your dream law school.
 Be it the US, Canada or Australia, the test is the first prerequisite for applying to universities for studying Law.
 For complete guidance on the application process, scores and admission to top law schools, you can reach out to our career experts at Leverage Edu who will guide you at every step throughout the admission process.